 In my case, my talent is related to writing.
 And I say it’s related because my talent is not the writing itself and the way I use the words, but it’s a bit deeper than that.

 It’s just that writing is the way I’ve succeeded in capitalizing on that talent and constantly working in its direction.

 I have been writing for almost 10 years (in the autumn of 2009 I remember that I started writing) and until somewhere around 3 to 5 years ago, I thought my talent was writing because people were telling me that.

 I used to encourage people to start writing and still do it.
-The reasons are varied, but I think anyone can get to write fantastically well, no matter if they have the talent I have or not – I will mention it in a second.
+The reasons are varied, but I think anyone can get to write fantastically well, no matter if they have the talent I have or not – I will mention why in a second.

 After all, I have been writing for almost 10 years, and the people I recommend to start, expect to write fantastically in just a few months.
 And when I tell them how much time I’ve invested in this ability, they think twice about how quickly they want the results.

 Going back, my talent is related to writing, but it’s not the writing itself.

 My talent is the ability to actively listen and understand the needs and desires of people through the vibe they generate.
 I’ve been doing this since I was young (probably since I was 10 years old) and I do because I’m curious.
 I’m always curious to find out what a man has to say, especially if I choose to collaborate with them in a specific direction.

 Thus, I manage to connect this talent to the ability to write and deliver results to people.

 And the process is the following: I understand the needs and desires of the people (client) through the vibe that they generate, and this helps me to create texts that are loved by them.